Ayushee-jain/Ayushee-jain/README.md

 - :blush: I am currently working on a deep learning and NLP project.

-- :memo: I have used sci-kit learn, TensorFlow, and Keras libraries.
+- :memo: I have used sci-kit learn, TensorFlow, and Keras.

 - :dart: I am seeking an opportunity to implement my programming and Machine Learning skills in a practical application which will give me exposure to the actual design and execution processes of the industry.